jamedina09/fates-unofficial-local-machine-setup/os-macos-sonoma.md

-# Unofficail Guidelines for manual installation of packages required to run FATES and CLMT in MacOSX Sonoma
+# (UNDER-DEVELOPMENT) Unofficail Guidelines for manual installation of packages required to run FATES and CLMT in MacOSX Sonoma

 To install the necessary components, we initially require three packages: CMake, Make (often referred to as gmake), and Wget.
 While CMake and Make could potentially be installed from source, it is unnecessary to do so, as they are not directly interconnected with the packages required by CTSM and FATES.
 The packages essential for CTSM and FATES can also be installed using Homebrew.
 However, a potential concern arises when utilizing Homebrew, as it has a tendency to upgrade all packages, potentially causing disruptions in dependencies.
 For this reason, it is imperative to install the CTSM and FATES required packages from source.
 This approach ensures consistent compatibility, irrespective of Homebrew's actions.
 Building from source affords greater control over the build process, allowing for customization of compile-time options to align with specific requirements.
 Such control proves to be highly valuable for optimizing performance, enabling desired features, or adapting the software to individual needs.
 Additionally, Wget, a command-line utility, is being installed to facilitate downloading files from the internet during the installation process.